1. Home

 • Please arrange relevant documents in your case (such as letters) in date order, so that the earliest letter is on the top.

-• If your case concerns a contract such as a tenancy agreement or an employment contract, please have it to hand for your appointment.
+• If your case concerns a contract such as an employment contract, please have it to hand for your appointment.

-• If you have access to a scanner, please scan the documents in date order onto a USB stick, so that you can e-mail these to us if your adviser asks you to.
+• If you have access to a scanner, please scan the documents in date order, so that you can e-mail these to us if your adviser asks you to.

 • If you are able to, please prepare a list (in date order) of the main events relating to the advice that you are seeking.